johnny-estrada/interactive-rating-component/README.md

 ```

 ### Continued development

+I need to recap DOM.
+Having trouble with the functionality since i focused on CSS too much.

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.